AcceleratedLinux/accelerated-linux/linux/Documentation/driver-api/fpga/fpga-mgr.rst

 	}

-Alternatively, the probe function could call one of the resource managed register functions, devm_fpga_mgr_register() or devm_fpga_mgr_register_full().
-When these functions are used, the parameter syntax is the same, but the call to fpga_mgr_unregister() should be removed.
-In the above example, the socfpga_fpga_remove() function would not be required.
+Alternatively, the probe function could call one of the resource managed register functions, ``devm_fpga_mgr_register()`` or ``devm_fpga_mgr_register_full()``.
+When these functions are used, the parameter syntax is the same, but the call to ``fpga_mgr_unregister()`` should be removed.
+In the above example, the ``socfpga_fpga_remove()`` function would not be required.

 The ops will implement whatever device specific register writes are needed to do the programming sequence for this particular FPGA.
 These ops return 0 for success or negative error codes otherwise.

 The programming sequence is::
+ 1. .parse_header (optional, may be called once or multiple times)
- 1. .write_init
+ 2. .write_init
- 2. .write or .write_sg (may be called once or multiple times)
+ 3. .write or .write_sg (may be called once or multiple times)
- 3. .write_complete
+ 4. .write_complete

+The .parse_header function will set header_size and data_size to
+struct fpga_image_info.
+Before parse_header call, header_size is initialized
+with initial_header_size.
+If flag skip_header of fpga_manager_ops is true,
+.write function will get image buffer starting at header_size offset from the beginning.
+If data_size is set, .write function will get data_size bytes of the image buffer, otherwise .write will get data up to the end of image buffer.
+This will not affect .write_sg, .write_sg will still get whole image in sg_table form.
+If FPGA image is already mapped as a single contiguous buffer, whole buffer will be passed into .parse_header.
+If image is in scatter-gather form, core code will buffer up at least .initial_header_size before the first call of .parse_header, if it is not enough, .parse_header should set desired size into info->header_size and return -EAGAIN, then it will be called again with greater part of image buffer on the input.

 The .write_init function will prepare the FPGA to receive the image data.
-The buffer passed into .write_init will be at most .initial_header_size bytes long;
+The buffer passed into .write_init will be at least info->header_size bytes long;
 if the whole bitstream is not immediately available then the core code will buffer up at least this much before starting.